 Functional Near-Infrared Spectroscopy (fNIRS)

 Functional Near-Infrared Spectroscopy (fNIRS) is a rapidly expanding neuroimaging technique.
-The Gowerlabs NTS Optical Imaging System is at the forefront of this growth.
-It allows human brain function to be studied in a non-invasive, easy-to-use and portable way.
+Gowerlabs systems are at the forefront of this growth, allowing human brain function to be studied in a non-invasive, easy-to-use and portable way.
 Here we describe the fundamental science behind our technology.

 A Rush of Blood to the Head